Simoruty/newsifier/README.md

 # Newsifier

-Application that uses IBM Watson services to create, train and test a NLC Classifier of news.
+Application that uses IBM Watson services to create, train and test a NLC Classifier of news

 ## Bluemix Services used